 Welcome!

-Join us for Worship
+Join us for worship

-The Second Sunday In Lent
+The Fourth Sunday In Lent

-March 1, 2026
+March 15, 2026

-9am Online-only service and 10am in-person and Online
+Sunday’s 9am Online-only service and 10am in-person and Online

 experience and share Christ.